 But then sometimes you get birds you know are really sick, and your heart aches for them.
 I held a penguin so bony and frail, I thought for sure he was going to die in my arms as he got his injections.
 It’s moments like those you miss the aggressive hiss and angry bite.

 At the time I had wondered from how near the throes of death rehab could snatch the birds.
 I’m happy to say within a few weeks the penguin I’d held was standing quite beautifully with bright eyes and glossy, black feathers in the outdoor pen, a sign of being on the mend.

-As birds’ strength increases so, too, does their appetites, often with amusing results.
+As birds’ strength increases so, too, do their appetites, often with amusing results.
 On more than one occasion several Hartlaub’s Gulls (those small, white birds you see everywhere) walked right past their chopped fillets and swallowed whole fishtails instead, waddling around with their necks bulging out to three times their usual size.
-The first time it happened I thought the birds were going to choke to death, but no, they just sits there like satisfied opportunists, digesting the meal that was meant for the much larger Kelp Gulls.
+The first time it happened I thought the birds were going to choke to death, but no, they just sit there like satisfied opportunists, digesting the meal that was meant for the much larger Kelp Gulls.

 It’s funny to watch but also kind of annoying.
 A lot of work goes into preparing the fish for all the different species at the center.
-When the birds eat another one’s food it almost feels like they’ve sent back an inferior dish at a restaurant, despite it all pretty much being some form of sardine.
+When the birds eat one another’s food it almost feels like they’ve sent back an inferior dish at a restaurant, despite it all pretty much being some form of sardine.
 And really, it does not take many days in penguin / gull food prep to appreciate this multifaceted, mealtime workhorse of a fish.

 How do I cut thee?
 Let me count the ways…